sunny-group/developer-assessment-01/README.md

 ## Instructions

 * You have **75 mins** to complete the problem.
-* If you choose to use git, please fork this directory, else please email your solution to development@dynamic1group.com as a ZIP file labelled in the following format: <firstname-lastname-date>.zip
+* If you choose to use git, please fork this directory, else please email your solution to development@dynamic1group.com as a ZIP file labelled in the following format: firstname-lastname-date.zip.
+The **subject** of the email should be: **Developer Assessment Solution - Firstname Lastname**

 ### Bonus Question